 Summary:

 By comparing the options listed above, you’re likely to find a suitable insurance for longer trips or a nomadic lifestyle.
 Recently, we’ve primarily used Genki, as it has been the most affordable option when the trips have started outside of Finland.
-We’ve also tested GlobeLink twice abroad, and Genki covered dental expenses in Kenya.
-The ideal situation would be to have a separate insurance for luggage and devices, but we haven’t found such an option yet.
+In 2025, we started to use Ekta, but don’t yet have any experiences of their reimbursing process.

 We recommend doing a thorough comparison of other options as well to find the best value for money.
-For example, domestic travel insurance for the first months of the trip and then either Genki or SafetyWing could be a good choice.
+For example, for a let’s say half year trip, domestic travel insurance for the first months of the trip and then for the rest of the months either Genki or SafetyWing could be a good choice.
 However, it’s also worth comparing the total costs of GlobeLink’s Backpacker option for the entire trip.
-Have a great trip, and hopefully, you won’t need to use your travel insurance!